-Headquartered in Finland and operating globally, Accanto Systems provides software to help customers simplify and automate the production of NFV services.
-In providing tools that unify engineering and operations, we decrease the time it takes to design and test, simplify the production process, and improve diagnostics, leading to smarter operations.
-Accanto designs-in operational lifecycle best practice to operate, predict and automate carrier grade networks and applications.
+Headquartered in Finland and operating globally, Accanto provides software to help customers simplify and automate the production of cloud networking services.
+In providing tools that unify engineering and operations, we decrease the time and resource required to design, test, and simplify the production-to-live process, leading to smarter operations.
+Accanto designs-in operational lifecycle best practice to operate, predict and automate carrier and enterprise grade networks and applications.

 It’s been an incredible journey.
 See how we started and how we’ve developed.

 Accanto was originally founded in 2007, when the former founders of Distocraft left acquiring company Ericsson, following significant global sales of their product, iCSA.

 In 2012, Netscout acquired Accanto’s systems monitoring and service assurance assets at which point the company chose to reboot.
 Capitalising on their industry expertise, the company embarked on the next big telecommunications challenge, to improve the process of virtualisation.